 Huawei P30 Pro comes with a dedicated Night mode, which enables the user to take long exposure shots.
-During the launch event of the smartphone, Huawei proudly presented a phone whose camera can see even without the presence of light and in our testing, we found this claim to be true.
+During the launch event of the smartphone, Huawei proudly presented a phone whose camera can see in the dark, and in our testing, we found this claim to be true.

-The following image has been taken through night mode in a pitch black setting where we couldn’t see the colors of the grass ourselves.
+The following image has been taken through night mode in a pitch-black situation where we couldn’t see the colors of the grass ourselves.

-It was quite surprising to see that P30 Pro has not just managed to capture a subject without an external light source but also has kept the colors and details of the grass blades completely natural.
+It was quite surprising to see that P30 Pro has not just managed to capture the scene without an external light source, but it also kept the colors and details of the grass blades completely natural.